SpiderLabs/Keystone/README.md

 COPYRIGHT
 =========

-ipsort - find, sort and print IP addresses scomm  - Sorted compare, a wrapper/replacement for comm Martin Murfitt
+- ipsort - find, sort and print IP addresses
+- scomm  - Sorted compare, a wrapper/replacement for comm

+Written by Martin Murfitt
 Copyright (C) 2014 Trustwave

 This program is free software: you can redistribute it and/or modify